3 things I found:

 - 5% cashback on Instamart orders (capped at ₹50/month)

-- Excludes food delivery, Dineout, Genie benefits
+- Excludes food delivery, Dineout, Bolt benefits

 - Upgrade path: "Switch to Swiggy One for ₹109/quarter - unlock food delivery + Dineout"